Study guide: Second edition

 - There are also existing practice case studies, Chasseur Chickens and Notting Foods, available on My Online Learning, which both demonstrate a detailed case analysis.

-Use these resources to understand how to effectively analyse a case study so that you are prepared to apply a best practice approach when your pre-seen exam case studies are available.
+Use these resources to understand how to effectively analyse a case study so that you are prepared to apply a best practice approach within the exam.

 On completion of this subject, you should be able to: